This post contains affiliate links.

 - one 15 oz can of black beans, drained and rinsed

-- Heat 1 tablespoon of oil a 12″ skillet over medium-high heat.
-When very hot, season chicken with salt (and pepper if you can do it) and add the cubed chicken and cook for about 5 minutes or until golden on one side .
+- Heat 1 tablespoon of oil a 12″ skillet (non-stick preferred) over medium-high heat.
+When very hot, season chicken with salt and pepper and add the cubed chicken and cook for about 5 minutes or until golden on one side .
 Transfer the chicken to a plate and set aside.

 Adapted from: Our Best Bites